prachigauriar/Task/README.md

   conditions that must be fulfilled before work can continue
 * Subworkflow tasks for executing whole workflows as a single step in a workflow
 * Easy-to-extend API for creating your own reusable tasks
-* Works with both iOS and OS X
+* Works with all of Apple’s platforms

 ## What’s New in 1.1